 Hours: Monday – Sunday 10:00 am to 5:00 pm.

 What to expect: Kiki Deli is part of the Kiki Market.
 Upon walking in you’ll be in the market where they sell organic produce and high-end health food products.
-Walk towards the back of the store to find the staircase that leads down to the tucked-away Deli.
+Walk towards the back of the store to find a staircase that leads down to the tucked-away Deli.
 It’s a small, cute, and quiet space with a vintage rustic feel.
 Have a seat at one of the tables facing the counter.
 There are outlets located around these tables.

 Food: Their menu is pricey but if you decide to have a bite it’ll at least be well worth it.
 They serve breakfast, lunch, snacks, and desserts with a variety of vegetarian, vegan, and celiac friendly options.
 Coffee, tea, juices, and smoothies as well.
 The menu changes daily.